-Reno was flagged for lacking product registration, which it can secure in no more than 20 days under the Philippines' Anti-Red Tape Act.
+Reno was flagged in September for lacking product registration, which it can secure in no more than 20 days under the Philippines' Anti-Red Tape Act.
 When processed meat like liver spread is registered, this means it complied with safety requirements, said Marilyn Pagayunan, head of the Food and Drug Administration's Center for Food.

 The FDA took over the product registration in 2013, when implementing rules of the 2007 Food Safety Act were released.
 Under its jurisdiction are processed foods, basically anything that has added seasonings and spices and comes in a pack -- hotdogs, hams, corned beef.
 This was previously the job of the National Meat Inspection Commission, Pagayunan told reportr.